SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 Initially, I decided to lead a boycott of the class BBS to protest this ban.
 Soon, I found a better
 approach: creating an alternative.
 On the same day, I relaunched my own BBS and publicly marketed it on the class BBS as the alternative that permits free speech.
-After a few hours, my own BBS’s popularity surpassed the official one, and by the end of the semester, my action turned the official class BBS into a ghost town.
+After a few hours, my own BBS's popularity surpassed the official one, and by the end of the semester, my action turned the official class BBS into a ghost town.
 The success was short-lived.
-People’s passion for free speech and the complete absence of regulation soon faded.
+People's passion for free speech and the complete absence of regulation soon faded.
 At the end of the year, my BBS was effectively dead.

 Newer platforms of communication emerged.
 BBS, the technology of the last central, cannot survive